-Background: Patients with chronic obstructive pulmonary disease (COPD) are at increased risk of cardiovascular disease, and exacerbations increase strain on the heart.
-We have investigated the prognostic value of elevated circulating levels of cardiac troponins seen during COPD exacerbations.
-Methods: From the hospital database, 897 patients discharged after treatment for COPD exacerbation in the years 2000-2003 were identified and followed until 30th June 2005.
-Median observation time was 1.9 years.
-In 396 patients, measurements of cardiac-specific Troponin T (cTnT) were available.
-Levels of cTnT \geq 0.04 μ g/L were considered elevated.
-Clinical data were retrieved from patient records.
-Date of death was obtained from the Central National Registry.
-To balance the non-randomised nature of available cTnT measurements, an exposure propensity score (EPS) for cTnT sampling was calculated, and used in regression analyses.
+ABSTRACT: Patients with chronic obstructive pulmonary disease (COPD) are at increased risk of cardiovascular disease, exacerbations of which increase strain on the heart.
+The prognostic value of elevated circulating levels of cardiac Troponins seen during COPD exacerbations has been investigated.

+From the Akershus hospital database, 897 patients discharged after treatment for COPD exacerbation in the period 2000-2003 were identified and followed-up until June 30, 2005.
+Median observation time was 1.9 yrs.
+In 396 patients, measurements of cardiac-specific troponin T (cTnT) were available.
+Levels of cTnT \geqslant 0.04 $\mu g \cdot L^{-1}$ were considered elevated.
+Clinical data were retrieved from patient records and date of death was obtained from the Norwegian National Registry.
+In order to balance the nonrandomised nature of available cTnT measurements, an exposure propensity score (EPS) for cTnT sampling was calculated and used in regression analyses.

-Results: After adjusting for EPS in Cox regression analyses, elevated cTnT was significantly associated with increased all-cause mortality in the observation period, with an HR of 1.64 (95% confidence interval: 1.15-2.34).
+After adjusting for EPS in Cox regression analyses, elevated cTnT was significantly associated with increased all-cause mortality in the observation period, with a hazard ratio of 1.64 (95% confidence interval 1.15-2.34).

-Conclusion: COPD patients with cTnT elevation during exacerbation are at increased risk of death after discharge.
+In conclusion, chronic obstructive pulmonary disease patients with elevated cardiac-specific Troponin T during exacerbation are at increased risk of death after discharge.

-Chronic obstructive pulmonary disease (COPD) is a common and debilitating disease, characterised by airflow limitation that is not fully reversible and usually progressive [1].
-This disease represents an increasing health burden worldwide, and is the only leading cause of death that still has a rising mortality rate in industrialised countries [2].
-The most important risk factor for COPD is smoking, and the majority of patients are former or current smokers [1,3].
-Thus, this patient population has an increased likelihood of developing other smoking-related diseases, including ischemic heart disease (IHD) [4,5].
-In a recent review article on the role of comorbidities in COPD, the authors conclude that cardiovascular disease is a major cause of death in COPD.
-Although the underlying mechanisms are not fully understood, this could be due to chronic systemic and pulmonary inflammation [6].
+KEYWORDS: Chronic obstructive pulmonary disease, cohort studies, prognosis, propensity score, troponin hronic obstructive pulmonary disease (COPD) is a common and debilitating disease characterised by airflow limitation that is not fully reversible and usually progressive [1].
+This disease represents an increasing health burden worldwide and is the only leading cause of death that still has a rising mortality rate in industrialised countries [2].
+The most important risk factor in COPD is smoking, and the majority of patients are former or current smokers [1, 3].
+Thus, this patient population has an increased likelihood of developing other smoking-related diseases, including ischaemic heart disease (IHD) [4, 5].
+In a recent review article on the role of comorbidities in COPD, SIN et al. [6] conclude that cardiovascular disease is a major cause of death in COPD.
+Although the underlying mechanisms are not fully understood, this could be due to chronic systemic and pulmonary inflammation.

-Many COPD patients experience periods of disease exacerbation, with increased dyspnea, sputum secretion, chest tightness and cough [7].
-During exacerbations, bronchoconstriction and mucus production, alveolar hypoxia and resultant elevation of pulmonary vascular resistance can lead to hypoxemia and increased heart rate.
-Consequently, exacerbations represent an increased burden to the heart, and myocardial injury with release of cTnT may occur.
+Many COPD patients experience periods of disease exacerbation, with increased dyspnoea, sputum secretion, chest tightness and cough [7].

+During exacerbations, bronchoconstriction and mucus production, alveolar hypoxia and resultant elevation of pulmonary vascular resistance can lead to hypoxaemia and increased cardiac frequency.
+Consequently, exacerbations represent an increased burden to the heart, and myocardial injury with release of cardiac-specific troponin T (cTnT) may occur.

 Still, the literature on troponins in COPD exacerbations is sparse.
-Searching Medline and Embase databases, we were only able to identify one single study on the prevalence of cTnT elevation in patients hospitalised for COPD exacerbation [8], and one study examining the in-hospital prognostic value of cardiac troponin I (cTnI) elevation among COPD patients admitted to an intensive care unit (ICU) [8,9].
-Accordingly, the objective of this study was to explore the long term prognostic value of elevated cTnT seen during COPD exacerbation.
+Searching Medline and Embase databases, only one study on the prevalence of cTnT elevation in patients hospitalised for COPD exacerbation [8], and one study examining the inhospital prognostic value of cardiac troponin I (cTnI) elevation among COPD patients admitted to an intensive care unit (ICU) [8, 9], were found.
+Accordingly, the objective of the current study was to explore the long-term prognostic value of elevated cTnT seen during COPD exacerbation.